CraigBuilds/vm-actions/README.md

 # vm-actions
-GitHub Actions for building, converting, and packaging VM images with Packer and QEMU
+GitHub Actions for building, converting, and packaging VM images with Packer, cloud-init, and QEMU

 # About Packer & QEMU